msv-lab/f1x/doc/Manual.md

 # Manual #

 f1x (ef-one-eks) is a test-driven patch generation engine for C/C++ programs.
-It can automatically find and fix software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use, which is critical for large scale experimentation.
+It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use.

-f1x combines ideas from existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
-This enables f1x to traverse the search space in an arbitrary order without sacrificing efficiency.
-As a result, f1x is the first system that guarantees to always generate the most reliable patch in the search space according to a given static prioritization strategy.
-Apart from that, f1x explores search space X times faster compared to previous approaches when repairing large programs such as PHP, Libtiff, etc.
+f1x implements a novel search exploraton algorithm that is specifically designed for prioritized search spaces (when correctness probability is assigned to candidate patches using, for example, machine learning).
+This algorithm combines ideas from existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
+As a result, f1x is the first system that achieves both reliability and efficiency.
+First, f1x guarantees to generate the most reliable patch in the search space according to a given prioritization strategy.
+Second, f1x explores search space X times faster compared to previous approaches when repairing large programs such as PHP, Libtiff, etc.

 ## Characteristics ##